ethereum/EIPs/EIPS/eip-ldgrtoken.md

     /**
      * Create new securities.
      *
-     * ‘mint’ must implement the onlyIssuerTransferAgent modifier to only allow the address
+     * mint must implement the onlyIssuerTransferAgent modifier to only allow the address
-     *     of the issuer’s Registered Transfer Agent to mint LDGRTokens.
+     *     of the issuer’s Registered Transfer Agent to mint `LDGRToken`s.
-     * ‘mint’ requires that the _to address must not be 0 because securities must
+     * mint requires that the _to address must not be 0 because securities must
      *     not destroyed in this manner.
-     * ‘mint’ must add _value tokens to the _to address and increase the totalSupply by
+     * mint must add _value tokens to the _to address and increase the totalSupply by
      *     _value.
-     * ‘mint’ must emit the Transfer event.
+     * mint must emit the Transfer event.
      */
     function mint(address _to, uint256 _value) public onlyIssuerTransferAgent returns
         (bool);